 And Missouri is also one of the rare states whose open records law allows for the possibility of fines if they purposely withhold records from the public, up to $5,000 per request.
 So we’re asking for fines too.We’ve posted the relevant documents in the “Paperwork and Court Filings” tab on this page, ranging from letters to transcripts of depositions to affidavits to our motion for summary judgment.
 We hope you’ll enjoy reading them.
 More will be posted as they come in.

 You can follow the progress of this request in realtime through Missouri Case.net, which is the Missouri court system tracking website, or by watching its MuckRock page.

-Having received no answer to our attorney's letter, we filed against the Department in the Circuit Court of Cole County, Missouri on November 23, 2016
+Having received no answer to our attorney's letter, we filed in court against the Department in the Circuit Court of Cole County, Missouri on November 23, 2016.

-After failing to provide information about multiple e-mails they had refused to turn over in discovery, we filed a notice of deposition on October 15, 2017 to make them finally talk about all the e-mails they didn't want us to see, and why
+After they failed to provide information about multiple e-mails they had refused to turn over in discovery, we filed a notice of deposition on October 15, 2017 to make them finally talk about all the e-mails they didn't want us to see, and why.

 Missouri DHSS refused to turn over hundreds of internal e-mails and documents to our attorney, claiming they were privileged, but then refused to explain why they were privileged, even when in a closed deposition.
 So in January 2018 we filed a Motion to Compel Production, to force them to turn over the files.

 Kerri Tesreau was deposed by our attorney Bernie Rhodes about DHSS' behavior in this case.

 On May 21, 2019, we filed our Motion for Summary Judgment with the court.
 And here it is.